Stages of practice

-Each of these is described below and these were the subject of a talk given by Keizan Sensei in 2010, the transcript of which is available here.
-Sensei describes what the stages mean and his expectations of students.
+Each of these is described below and these were the subject of a talk given by Keizan Roshi in 2010, the transcript of which is available here.
+Roshi describes what the stages mean and his expectations of students.

 It is vital to understand that there is no merit attaching to these stages, they are not badges nor ranks of attainment.
 They reflect each individual’s own personal commitment to their practice, and their own lives.
 And some sincere practitioners who have been in the practice for many years have chosen to embark on none of them – they are optional not compulsory!